GhostInTheToast/OSRSTutorialIslandBot/README.md

 # Old School RuneScape Tutorial Island Completer

-A Python script that helps automate the Tutorial Island completion in Old School RuneScape by detecting red objects in the game window.
+A Python script that helps automate the Tutorial Island completion in Old School RuneScape by detecting red objects in the game window and automatically interacting with them.

 ## Features